2-Day Athens Itinerary

 Day 2

 The first stop of day two is the Hellenic Parliament, near Syntagma Square.
-You will see the Changing of the Guard in front of the Greek Parliament at 11am.
+You'll see the Changing of the Guard in front of the Greek Parliament at 11 am.

 After admiring this popular tourist ceremony take Panepistimiou Street until you get to Omonia Square.
 Panepistimiou is flanked by beautiful buildings like the National Library.

 Turn off on Patision Street to the National Archaeological Museum, the second most important museum of Athens.
-The visit to this gallery is a must!
+A visit to this gallery is a must!

 At the exit of the museum, take the metro, a taxi or stroll to the next stop which is the Temple of Olympian Zeus, near the Acropolis metro station.